 Your business has made another successful trip around the sun.
 Now what?
 Just as swarms of freshly resolved fitness fanatics inundate gyms around this time, business leaders tend to take this opportunity to realign and look at what they want to change in the new calendar year.
-In short, businesses make resolutions, too.
+There has never been a better time to reflect on what the new marketplace wants and the shifts in strategy necessary to deliver.
+In short, the New Year is a good time to take stock, align with the marketplace, adjust goals, and cast new approaches to achieving success.
+Businesses need NewYear resolution ideas too.

-Below is a short list of big areas you should focus on when looking to set your new course:
+Below is a short list of big areas to focus on when looking to set your new course:

-Marketing – Customers are like friends: you can never have enough.
-So whether your marketing efforts are pulling in new customers in droves, or making the sound of a tree falling in an empty forest, there are always ways to improve, and new avenues to explore.
-Programmatic advertising, the use of software to purchase advertising according to pre-calculated parameters (explained further here and here) is a shining example of an emerging trend that may soon be a new normal.
-No matter the approach, certain aspects of about modern marketing are clear: there are no canned processes, and it’s not easy.
+Marketing– Customers are like friends: you can never have enough.
+So, whether your marketing efforts are pulling in new customers in droves, or making the sound of a tree falling in an empty forest, there are always ways to improve, and new avenues to explore.
+Programmatic advertising, the use of software to purchase advertising according to pre-calculated parameters (explained further here and here) is a shining example of an emerging trend that is becoming the new normal.
+Another hot trend to wrap your head around is digital storytelling.
+When done well, digital storytelling may be the best provocateur for clarifying value creation.
+And do not overlook video, whose rein over static assets will continue to help marketers to emotionally connect with customers over digital platforms.
+No matter the approach, certain aspects of modern marketing are clear: there are no canned processes, and it’s not easy.
 Reaching an evolving marketplace through evolving methods requires patience, creativity, and tons of data crunching.
 The days of buying an ad and sitting back are gone for good.

 Customers – While much of the business world gravitates toward the conveniences of automation (see programmatic advertising above), it is critical to remember that customers aren’t just clicks and purchases, they are actual human beings.
 Just like you, people know when they are being manipulated.
 So just be honest with them.
 Don’t try to trick them into a low-value proposition just to add a name to your database or a “like” to your social media page.
 Tell them exactly what you intend to offer, then give that to them.
 It’s no coincidence the term “click-bait” has quickly become a notorious addition to our lexicon; it is easily recognizable and increasingly unappealing.